Sgt. Maj. John Troxell Retires with Warning to ISIS: ‘Surrender or Die!’

 “As your SEAC, I stand ready to be beside you to your left or to your right, ensuring you and your families that you are never alone,” Colon-Lopez said in remarks at the ceremony.

-Top military leaders thanked Troxell for his 37 years of service and long list of accomplishments.
+Top military leaders thanked Troxell for his decades of service and long list of accomplishments.

 Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, noted Troxell’s accomplishments during his time as SEAC.
 “Four years ago, Sgt.
 Maj.
 Troxell, SEAC Troxell, took the flag and embarked on a mission to improve the health of the force through physical fitness, mental fitness, spiritual fitness that make us the whole and well-balanced war-fighters that we are,” he said.